 Although camping is an excellent way to reconnect with nature and unplug from the stresses of modern life, it does come with several significant challenges.
 One of the biggest obstacles to overcome is a lack of centralized heat.
 Unfortunately, when camping in the fall or winter, staying warm is a constant struggle.

 Fortunately, we’re here to help.
 We’ve compiled a list of the five ways that you can keep your tent warm while you sleep.
-Then, you can tackle the next day well-rested and ready for any challenge.
+If you’re wondering how to make a tent warmer, check out our tips so you can tackle the next day well-rested and ready for any challenge.

 Step One: Use a Full-Sized Tent Tarp or Rain Fly